 Business assertion

 Use both in CI.
-Lint catches structural issues; tests catch content/business issues.
+Lint catches structural and quality issues; tests catch content/business issues.